Break Even Calculator

 - 5. Test different scenarios - adjust price or costs to see how changes move your break-even point up or down.

-Find out exactly how many units you need to sell to cover all your costs.
-This calculator takes your fixed costs, variable cost per unit, and selling price to compute your break-even point in units and revenue, plus your contribution margin — essential data for pricing decisions and business planning.
+This calculator tells you exactly how many units you must sell — and how much revenue you must generate — before your business stops losing money.
+Enter your total fixed costs, variable cost per unit, and selling price to see your break-even point in units and dollars, your contribution margin per unit, and your contribution margin ratio.
+This is the starting point for any serious pricing or business planning conversation.

 How Break-Even Is Calculated